Car Insurance in Mexico

 Liberty Mutual partners with MexPro to insure cars, RVs, motorcycles, and other towable vehicles.
 Below are Mexico coverage options available via Liberty Mutual and MexPro:

+You can generally rent a car if you have a major credit card, a valid driver's license and a passport if you are not a resident of Mexico.
 Although many insurance policies in the US extend to cover rental vehicles, driving in Mexico may complicate matters.
 If you’re traveling to Mexico and planning on renting a car, your US policy may not cover you.
-You should purchase a rental policy from a Mexican insurance company to cover your rental.

 If you're looking to upgrade your domestic insurance policy, use The Zebra's car insurance rate comparison tool to find an affordable policy today!